sheridangray/family-event-planner/README.md

 ## 📄 **License & Usage**

 ### **Personal/Family Use**
-This project is designed and optimized for **personal/family use** with comprehensive safety measures specifically configured for the Gray family's event discovery needs.
+This project is designed and optimized for **personal/family use** with comprehensive safety measures specifically configured for family event discovery needs.

-### **Enterprise Adaptation**
+### **Adaptation for Other Uses**
-The system's **enterprise-grade architecture** makes it suitable for:
+The system's **production-ready architecture** makes it suitable for:
 - Multi-family deployment with role-based access control
 - Event discovery services for community organizations
 - Educational institutions seeking automated activity planning